 Admissions, Programs & Policies

-We are now accepting applications for the 2020-2021 school year.
-Please download an application (pdf), then complete and return it via email or mail — we'll be in touch.
+We will soon be accepting applications for the 2021-2022 school year.
+You can download an application (pdf), then complete and return it via email or mail — we'll be in touch.

 Tamalpais Preschool encourages you to set up a tour of our school via email or by phone at (415) 388-4286.
 Parents are welcome to bring their child with them to observe the program.